Rosemary Smith: Works rally team career

 In 1964, Smith took her first major rally accolade by winning the ladies’ division or Coupe des dames in the Circuit of Ireland Rally with her co-driver, Valerie Domleo, a British physicist.
 The following year, 1965, marked a breakthrough in her career: alongside navigator Valerie Domleo, Smith won the Dutch Tulip Rally outright in the four-day, 1,800-mile event driving her Hillman Imp through snow and ice.
-Smith’s victory made headlines and earned her congratulations from celebrities like Richard Burton and Elizabeth Taylor.
+Smith's victory made headlines and earned her congratulations from celebrities like Richard Burton and Elizabeth Taylor.
 It also led to Smith's being named Texaco Sportstar of the Year in 1965 for her achievement.

-Smith’s success continued through the mid-1960s.
+Smith's success continued through the mid-1960s.
 She became known for securing numerous class wins and ladies’ trophies in the top European rallies.
 In 1966, she appeared to have won the Coupe des Dames in the Monte Carlo Rally, but was disqualified in a controversial decision over non-standard headlamps.
 Smith was outraged by the disqualification, calling it a “disgrace” by the organizers.
-She amassed 12 international rally class victories over her career, including wins in women’s categories on events like the Scottish Rally, Alpine Rally, Acropolis Rally, and the trans-Canada Shell 4000 Rally.
-Notably, in the 1966 and 1967 Shell 4000 rallies, which were 4,100-mile treks across Canada, Smith won the small-engine categories, the women’s categories and finished 8^{th} and 13^{th} overall respectively.
+She amassed 12 international rally class victories over her career, including wins in women's categories on events like the Scottish Rally, Alpine Rally, Acropolis Rally, and the trans-Canada Shell 4000 Rally.
+Notably, in the 1966 and 1967 Shell 4000 rallies, which were 4,100-mile treks across Canada, Smith won the small-engine categories, the women's categories and finished 8th and 13th overall respectively.